 Born in 1947 in Brooklyn, raised in Queens, and graduating Columbia University in 1969, he has taught on the Yurok Indian Reservation, operated a community printing press in San Francisco’s Mission District, co-edited a publication devoted to Middle East peace, worked as a commercial writer and instructional designer, taught writing, comedy, and American literature at Stanford University.

-He received his doctorate in Modern Thought and Literature at Stanford.
-Currently, he is Associate Director of the Chinese Railroad Workers in North America Project at Stanford University.
+Hilton received his doctorate in Modern Thought and Literature at Stanford.
+Currently, he is Associate Director Emeritus of the Chinese Railroad Workers in North America Project at Stanford University.